Who is African Leadership?

 Where does African Leadership work in Africa?

-African Leadership’s 11,425 students are currently enrolled in 15 countries: Burundi, Democratic Republic of Congo, Ethiopia, Kenya, Malawi, Mozambique, Nigeria, Rwanda, Sierra Leone, South Africa, Sudan, South Sudan, Tanzania, Uganda, and Zambia.
+African Leadership’s 11,425 students are currently enrolled in 12 countries: Burundi, Democratic Republic of Congo, Ethiopia, Kenya, Malawi, Rwanda, Sierra Leone, South Africa, Sudan, South Sudan, Tanzania, and Uganda.

 How are pastors trained by African Leadership?

 Our core leadership development program - the Common Ground Academy - is equivalent to a foundational-level seminary or Bible college degree.
 The two-year program utilizes a 10-course, 2,500–page Biblical curriculum, authored by Dr. Dennis Mock.
 The course is available in nine languages, with two additional translations in progress.
 We have also developed and offer a Common Ground Handbook, formerly known as our Community Engagement & Transformation Toolkit, to equip pastors to identify and serve the needs of their community.
 All classes are taught by African church leaders in communities accessible to students, rather than on central campuses.
 This accessibility is key to our work, so that ministers may receive training they would otherwise be unable to afford while living at home and continuing to work at their jobs or farms to support their families.

 Why train pastors when the needs of Africa are great?

 We believe the church, unlike other institutions, is able to effectively cross geographical, tribal, and economic barriers.
 The common goals and collective resources of the church become the fabric that binds communities together.
 It is through the church that temporal and eternal gifts are distributed to those in need around the world.